datarockets/ruby-style/README.md

 ##### Tips

-For an existing project, we suggest to run rubocop with both styles and choose which has fewer offenses (which is more popular in the current project).
+For an existing project, we suggest running rubocop with both styles and choose which has fewer offenses (which is more popular in the current project).

 ## Formatters

 ### ToDo list formatter

 This formatter allows us to get list of files for some offense and with number of offenses in each file.
-This file can be useful if you need to fix a large some cop cop step by step.
+This file can be useful if you need to fix a large some cop step by step.

 Result of the formatter is compatible with rubocop config or rubocop todo file.